 - Arrive on time and be ready to greet the first child who arrives.
 That confirms that they are special and that you value your time with them. - Treat them as individuals.
-Use their names!
-Insist they wear their name badges where all leaders can readily see them. - Wear your name badge so that they can call you by name. - Always SIT WITH your children.
-Your proximity and availability communicate that you are there for them and will lead and guide them even when someone else is teaching up front. - o Be FUN! - Set clear boundaries, and stick to them.
-When a child crosses a boundary, follow the steps in the "Honor Shines" section on page 16. - Be aware of children who have been absent for several weeks.
-Follow up with a phone call and/or a postcard. - Follow up on their prayer requests. - Communicate important information about your children to other team members who serve on different weeks than you do.
+Use their names! - Always sit with your children while at the learning centers or during the Bible Story time.
+Your proximity and availability communicate that you are there for them and will lead and guide them even when someone else is teaching up front. - Be FUN! - Set clear boundaries, and stick to them.
+When a child crosses a boundary, follow the steps in the "Teaching Honor" section on page 18. - Be aware of children who have been absent for several weeks.
+Follow up with a phone call and/or a postcard.